 David Manning-Ohren offers 10 rules to ensure that your condition monitoring techniques work for you not against you

-Condition monitoring of plant is an increasing common method of preventing failure of critical equipment and maximising uptime, but many engineers are making some basic, and costly, mistakes.
+Condition monitoring of plant is an increasingly common method of preventing failure of critical equipment and maximising uptime, but many engineers are making some basic, and costly, mistakes.

 Effective maintenance management depends on the accurate forecasting and diagnosis of problems with plant and machinery.
 Using the wrong maintenance technique can waste time, money and resources with no effect on uptime of a pump, compressor or machine tool’s availability.